-Just Enough Administration (JEA) is a security technology that enables delegated administration for anything that can be managed with PowerShell.
+Just Enough Administration (JEA) is a security technology that enables delegated administration for anything managed by PowerShell.
 With JEA, you can:

-- Reduce the number of administrators on your machines by leveraging virtual accounts or group managed service accounts that perform privileged actions on behalf of regular users.
+- Reduce the number of administrators on your machines using virtual accounts or group-managed service accounts to perform privileged actions on behalf of regular users.

 - Limit what users can do by specifying which cmdlets, functions, and external commands they can run.